cmdocumentation/feature-adoption-analysis/README.md

 ---

-### 30-Day Churn Rate by Adoption Segment & Plan Tier
+### 30-Day Churn Rate by Adoption Segment and Plan Tier

-High-adoption users show 15% churn; low-adoption users show 80% churn.
+High-adoption users show 15% churn and low-adoption users show 80% churn.
 Tier 4 has the lowest overall churn (7%) but the steepest adoption drop-off.

 ![30-Day Churn by Adoption & Plan Tier](./assets/30Day_Churn_by_Adoption_Tier.png)